udai-arneja/HLP-Project_Group2/docs/Home/README.md

 three modules Symbol, Buswire and Sheet.
 Symbol's objective was to implement the view function of symbols for all of the Issie components, Buswire's objective was to implement the view function of the wires, lastly, Sheet's objective was to join everything together.

-These have a parent child relationship:
+These modules have a parent child relationship:

 `Sheet --> BusWire --> Symbol`